Everything You Need to Know About Using a Lip Scrub

 - What You Should Do After Using a Lip Scrub

-After scrubbing lips, it’s important to follow up with a repairing lip balm⁵.
+After scrubbing lips, it’s important to follow up with a repairing lip balm.
 Pure petroleum jelly seals in moisture to soothe, soften, and rehydrate skin’s outer layer, and facilitates sealing in moisture.

-Vaseline® Lip Therapy® Tins glide on smoothly and are clinically proven to help heal dry lips (see How to Heal Dry Lips for more).
-The AAD also recommends using petroleum jelly as an inexpensive way to create a barrier against drying conditions, such as cold weather⁶.
+- Vaseline® Lip Therapy® Tins glide on smoothly and are clinically proven to help heal dry lips.
+The AAD also recommends using petroleum jelly as an inexpensive way to create a barrier against drying conditions, such as cold weather5.
 For on-the-go lip care, try the portable Vaseline® Lip Therapy® Advanced Healing Tube, made with triple-purified petroleum jelly.

 The advice in this article does not constitute medical advice, it is solely available for information purposes.